 AUD 3,795 for 8 weeks.

 Dates are flexible and extensions are available – please ask.

-INCLUSIONS: Airport transfers, Arrival induction and local sightseeing, Home stay accommodation (the hosts speak English are extremely hospitable and frequently host international visitors), All meals during the volunteering period with tea, coffee and water, 24/7 in-country ground support, Hospital registration fees, DocTours t-shirt and personalised luggage labels.
+INCLUSIONS: Airport transfers, Arrival induction and local sightseeing, Home stay accommodation (the hosts speak English, are extremely hospitable and frequently host international visitors), All meals during your visit with tea, coffee and water, 24/7 in-country ground support, Hospital registration fees, DocTours t-shirt and personalised luggage labels.

 Drinks, Items of a personal nature (ie laundry, telephone etc), Travel Insurance, Passport and the Nepal Visa fees, Flights to/from Kathmandu, Vaccinations.
 All costs quoted are subject to change by tour operators, volunteer organisations and currency adjustments prior to final payment.

 PASSPORT: Passports must be valid for six (6) months after you return home – and should have at least two (2) blank pages.

 VISAS: A Visa is required for all tourists travelling to Nepal and most nationalities are currently able to apply for a tourist visa on arrival at Kathmandu airport (currently around USD$25 for 15 days and USD$40 for 30 days.
 This is subject to change and therefore please check.
 Please take two (2) passport-sized photos with you and a black pen).

 Please refer to our Terms & Conditions.